savva-k/testing-spring-boot-applications-demystified-workshop/slides/lab-3.md

 - Understand how the cache key is built
 - Monitor and investigate the context restarts
 - Align the number of unique context configurations for your test suite

 ---

-# External Dependencies in Tests

-- Need real databases, message brokers, services
-- Cannot use in-memory alternatives for everything
-- Must be repeatable and isolated
-- Should be fast and reliable

-Enter: **Testcontainers**

----